jiangtj/blog-archive1/source/en/cake/plugins/index.md

   English: /en/cake/plugins/
 ---

 Cake integrates additional features through plugins, and does not itself contain any files with additional features.
 So lightweight and powerful.
-Consistent with NexT's plugin solution (keep in sync with it), so you can go to [Awesome NexT](https://github.com/theme-next/awesome-next) to see more plugins
+And you can also use NexT's plugin, go to [Awesome NexT](https://github.com/theme-next/awesome-next) to see more plugins

 # List